Everything you need to know about Surf in Bali

-The Bali surfing scene started along the island's southern shores, where rolling waves and quiet, beautiful beaches evolved into popular wave riders' playgrounds we now today.
-Most of the history of surfing in Bali owes to the first wave-riding visitors who first discovered these playgrounds in the 1930's, and more have flown in being drawn by Bali's sun, sea and surf ever since.
+The Bali surfing scene started along the island's southern shores, where rolling waves and quiet, beautiful beaches evolved into the popular wave riders' playgrounds we now today.
+The origin of surfing in Bali is down to the first wave-riding visitors who discovered the incredible waves in the 1930s, and more have flown in being drawn by Bali's sun, sea and surf ever since.

-The Bali surfing crowd comprises experienced riders and beginners who want a piece of the thrill and sensation.
+Bali's surfer crowd comprises experienced riders and beginners who want a piece of the action.
 Pros can head to the outer reef breaks of the southern Bukit Peninsula, while newbies can opt for smaller waves in the lagoons.
 Bali is a great place to pick up the sport, with board rentals and surf schools widely available.
-Surf shops are also abundant, so you can easily source your wax, rashguards, and branded apparels.
+Surf shops are also abundant, so you can easily source your wax, rashguards and any other gear you might need.

 Located in Bali's southwestern region, this is where you'll find the world-famous Bali surfing spots.
 Uluwatu, Impossibles, Bingin - popular pro breaks with inspiring names, which break on shallow reefs creating lovely long tubes that become the prize of avid riders.